Vsoni27/TinDog-starter/README.md

 TingDog is a website to purchase dogs without any difficulty.
-I made this during my udemy course.
+I made this project during my udemy course.
 It's a sole front end responsive website.